Ryuichi Shimoda v. The State: Background

-Okamoto's plan met great deal of opposition within Japanese society and even in Hiroshima and Nagasaki.
-Shinzo Hamai, the mayor of Hiroshima at the time, opposed the plan on grounds that the US legal system was not favorable to such actions.
-This was based largely upon Article 19 (a) of the 1951 Treaty of San Francisco, which prevents Japanese nationals from suing the U.S. for actions "arising out of the war or out of actions taken because of the existence of a state of war" (similarly, U.S. nationals are not permitted under Article 14 (b) of the treaty to sue Japan for its war-related acts).
+Okamoto's plan met great opposition within Japanese society and even in Hiroshima and Nagasaki.
+Shinzo Hamai, the mayor of Hiroshima at the time, opposed the plan on grounds that the US legal system was not favorable to such actions, based largely upon Article 19 (a) of the 1951 Treaty of San Francisco, which prevents Japanese nationals from suing the U.S. for actions "arising out of the war or out of actions taken because of the existence of a state of war" (similarly, U.S. nationals are not permitted under Article 14 (b) of the treaty to sue Japan for its war-related acts).
 As a result, Okamoto gave up the notion of trying the case in a US court and decided to seek action in the Japanese legal system.
 In co-operation with local organizations in Hiroshima and Nagasaki, a group of five people were selected for the purpose of making the motion in a Japanese court.
 Shimoda, the leader of the group, came from Hiroshima and was 57 years old.
 He lost four daughters and one son in the atomic attack on Hiroshima, and he, his wife and surviving son suffered from persistent health problems.
 A lawyer named Yasuhiro Matsui joined the legal team.

 Proceedings at the District Court in Tokyo began in April 1955, and they lasted for eight and a half years until the final ruling was rendered on December 8, 1963.
 Okamoto died of a stroke in April 1958 and did not live to see the final ruling.